OpenResearchInstitute/ka9q-sdr/README.md

 A "Debug" area at the very bottom of the screen shows version information and various test and debugging messages.

-Textual user input entered through pop up menus; for example the 'f' key pops up a box into which a frequency can be directly entered as "147m435" (147.435 MHz), "760k" (760 kHz) or "1g296296" (1296.296 MHz).
+Textual user input entered through pop up menus; for example the `f` key pops up a box into which a frequency can be directly entered as `147m435` (147.435 MHz), `760k` (760 kHz) or `1g296296` (1296.296 MHz).
 If no letters are used to indicate the magnitude of the decimal point, a 'best guess' is made to produce a valid frequency; e.g. 14313 will give 14.313 MHz, not 14.313 kHz (which is below the FCD's range).
-Note that some ranges are inherently ambiguous; e.g., "500" could be either 500 kHz or 500 MHz so they should be typed with explicit decimal points.
+Note that some ranges are inherently ambiguous; e.g., `500` could be either 500 kHz or 500 MHz so they should be typed with explicit decimal points.

+## 'radio' in quiet/daemon mode

+The 'radio' program can run in a totally 'quiet' mode with no user interface.
+This is suitable for automatic execution at boot time for fixed channel operation (e.g., receiving and reporting APRS transmissions).
+Two Linux systemd service descriptions are provided:
+'radio34' and 'radio39'; the first creates an instance of 'radio' listening on 144.39 MHz in FM mode and the latter does the same on 144.39 MHz.
+Thise two instances can share the same Funcube dongle because their frequencies are only 50 kHz apart, within the 192 kHz bandwidth of the Funcube dongle.

+144.39 MHz is the standard APRS frequency for North America; 144.34 MHz is the secondary APRS frequency used by WB8ELK's 15-gram 'pico tracker' for long duration balloon flights.

-Other ka9q-radio Modules
+## Other ka9q-radio Modules

 Other modules in the package provide miscellaneous functions and/or start more complex planned features.
 None have especially complex user interfaces; most take only a few command line arguments and can run as background daemons.
 They are given in alphabetical order

-"aprs"
+### aprs

-This unfinished module accepts decoded AX.25 frames from the "packet' module, extracts APRS position data from a selected station, computes the azimuth, elevation and range to that station from a specified point, and commands antenna rotors to point at the transmitting station.
+This unfinished module accepts decoded AX.25 frames from the 'packet' module, extracts APRS position data from a selected station, computes the azimuth, elevation and range to that station from a specified point, and commands antenna rotors to point at the transmitting station.
 This was written specifically for tracking high altitude balloons.

-'funcube'
+### aprsfeed

+This module also accepts decoded AX.25 frames from the 'packet' module.
+It feeds those frames to the international APRS network so position reports will automatically appear on sites such as www.aprs.fi.
+It can be run as a background daemon.

+### funcube

-This module takes I/Q data from a locally connected FCD and multicasts it over the local LAN.
+This module takes the digital IF from a locally connected FCD and multicasts it over the local LAN.
 It accepts unicast commands to tune the radio and set analog gains.
 It will automatically reduce gain to avoid A/D saturation.
 Similar modules will be written for other SDR front ends such as the SDRPlay and RTL-SDR that will either talk directly to the hardware or through "shimware" such as SoapySDR.

-'iqrecord' and 'iqplay"
+The 'funcube' module can be automatically loaded at boot time (or at device insertion) as a background daemon by the Linux udev/systemd subsystem.
+A udev rule file and a systemd service file are provided.
+Note that the latter specifies the multicast group for the digital IF data, and this will probably require local configuration.

+In daemon mode, 'funcube' writes its status to /run/funcube#/status, where '#' is the device number (starting at 0).
+Scripts for two devices are provided.
+The Raspberry Pi can support two devices, but I prefer one Pi per dongle when possible.

+### hackrf

+This module is functionally equivalent to'funcube' except for the HackRF One.
+Only reception is currently supported.
+The HackRF supports sample rates up to 20 MHz but has only a 8-bit A/D, so by default it samples at a high speed and decimates to 192 kHz, the same as the funcube.
+The USB data rate and decimation processing load is too great for a Raspberry Pi, but it will run on a low-end x86 system.

+Like 'funcube', 'hackrf' can be automatically loaded at boot time under Linux.

+In daemon mode, 'hackrf' writes its status to /run/hackrf0/status.
+(Only one hackrf device is currently supported, but this can be changed.)

+### iqrecord and iqplay

 These modules perform the functions suggested by their names. 'iqrecord' accepts multicast I/Q or PCM audio streams and